TomCools/jpms-hexagonal-architecture/README.md

 - You need to require it in your module with **"requires static"**
 - You need to configure your maven project to do the annotation-processing in a JPMS world.
 For more info on that, check [this issue on github](https://github.com/rzwitserloot/lombok/issues/1723).

+#### app-desktop-javafx

+A JavaFX application with FXML (openjfx)

+- Required us to open our Controller to javafx.fxml;

 #### app-web-spring

 A Spring Boot application, with a simple RestController to invoke actions on the core module.